enricoDec/Estimating-indoor-occupancy-using-BLE/README.md

 - Complete Local Name (Data type: 0x09)
 - Appearance (Data type: 0x19)

 The Local Name while not commonly found in advertising data can be valuable resources for identifying the type of device.
-As outlined in the Core Specification Supplement, Part A, Section 1.2, the local name typically designates the device with a name for example "Speaker XY".
+As outlined in the [Core Specification Supplement, Part A, Section 1.2](https://www.bluetooth.com/specifications/specs/core-specification-supplement-10/), the local name typically designates the device with a name for example "Speaker XY".
 The appearance type serves as a valuable indicator for recognizing smartphones.
 This characteristic is represented as a 2-byte value that delineates the device's category.
-Notably, values within the range of 0x0040 to 0x007F are indicative of a Phone.
-[BLE Documentation](https://www.bluetooth.com/specifications/assigned-numbers/)
+Notably, values within the range of `0x0040` to `0x007F` are indicative of a Phone. [\[2\]](https://www.bluetooth.com/specifications/assigned-numbers/)

 ### Connecting to the Device and Reading the Device Info Service